so-w-on/so-w-on.github.io/_posts/2024-01-01-Box Walkthrough.md

 Please double check that you are connected to the vpn before starting.

 ## Discovery
 The starting point is almost always the same : Enumerate to discover the open ports that may help us get an initial foothold in the machine.
+After all, at this point all we have is an ip address and a challenge title (that sometimes contains some hints).

 To do so, we run nmap as follows:
 ```bash
 $ nmap -n -Pn -sV 10.13.37.10